gSchool/DEV-NEW-PYTHON-PRECOURSE/challenges/liststringmethods2.md

 Given a string, "convert_double_space_to_single" returns the passed in string, with all the double spaces converted to single spaces.

+Given an empty string, "convert_double_space_to_single" should return an empty string.

 ```
 output = convert_double_space_to_single("string  with  double  spaces")
 print(output) # --> "string with double spaces"